MiITEngineer/MiITEngineer/README.md

 ---

 Some systems are designed to impress.
 Others are designed to perform.
-I create the kind that excel in both
+I create the kind that excel in both.